 Ernst & Young LLP, certified public accountants, began serving as the Company's independent auditors in 2002.
-The audit committee approved the reappointment of Ernst & Young LLP as independent registered public accountants and auditors for the 2014 fiscal year, subject to ratification by the stockholders.
+The audit committee approved the reappointment of Ernst & Young LLP as independent registered public accountants and auditors for the 2015 fiscal year, subject to ratification by the stockholders.

-The following table presents fees for professional audit services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements for the years ended December 31, 2013 and 2012, and fees billed for other services rendered by Ernst & Young LLP during those periods.
+The following table presents fees for professional audit services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements for the years ended December 31, 2014 and 2013, and fees billed for other services rendered by Ernst & Young LLP during those periods.

 Year Ended December 31,

-2012
+2014 2013

-Audit fees (1) \$ 706,376 \$ 866,996
+Audit fees (1) \$ 549,578 \$ 706,376

-Audit related fees (2) 43,000 12,600
+Audit related fees (2) 52,560 43,000

-Tax fees (3) 378,197 309,719
+Tax fees (3) 348,887 378,197

-Total \$ 1,127,573 \$ 1,189,315
+Total \$ 951,025 \$ 1,127,573

-(1) Audit fees: Consists of fees billed for professional services rendered for the audit of the Company's consolidated financial statements, for the review of the interim condensed consolidated financial statements included in quarterly reports, services that are normally provided by Ernst & Young LLP in connection with statutory and regulatory filings or engagements and attest services, except those not required by statute or regulation.
-Audit fees for 2013 included \$99,783 related to our 2013 debt offerings and \$24,335 related to our 2013 registration statement.
-Audit fees for 2012 included \$301,445 related to our 2012 debt offerings and \$31,900 related to our 2012 registration statements.

-(3) Tax fees: Consists of tax compliance and preparation and other tax services.
+- (1) Audit fees: Consists of fees billed for professional services rendered for the audit of the Company's consolidated financial statements, for the review of the interim condensed consolidated financial statements included in quarterly reports, services that are normally provided by Ernst & Young LLP in connection with statutory and regulatory filings or engagements and attest services, except those not required by statute or regulation.
+Audit fees for 2013 included \$99,783 related to our 2013 debt offerings and \$24,335 related to our 2013 registration statement. - (2) Audit related fees: Consists of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements and are not reported under "Audit Fees."
+These services include accounting consultations in connection with acquisitions, attest services that are not required by statute or regulation, and consultations concerning financial accounting and reporting standards. - (3) Tax fees: Consists of tax compliance and preparation and other tax services.
 Tax compliance and preparation consists of fees billed for professional services related to federal, state and international tax compliance, assistance with tax audits and appeals, assistance related to the impact of mergers and acquisitions, and tax return preparation.
 Other tax services consist of fees billed for other miscellaneous tax consulting and planning.